MultiVariate (Dynamic) Generalized Additive Models

 Other resources

-A number of case studies have been compiled to highlight how GAMs and DGAMs can be useful for working with time series data:
+A number of case studies and step-by-step webinars have been compiled to highlight how GAMs and DGAMs can be useful for analysing multivariate data:

 - State-Space Vector Autoregressions in